Troubleshooting Incoming SAML SSO

 Error

-The Login shows as Successful in the Logins table, and the learner is taken to one of the following error pages:
+The Login shows as Successful in the Logins table, and the Learner is taken to one of the following error pages:

 However, a grey screen is seen with three dots, and the page never loads.